marcorondong/dmpFolder/README.md

 Then follow their instructions.
 They are in the code of each script (open them in text editor).

+# WHAT EACH SCRIPT DOES
+*print_testfile_lines.sh* : FOR PRINTING THE TESTFILE CONTENTS

+*print_result_n_testfile.sh* : FOR PRINTING THE TEST RESULTS AND THE TESTFILE CONTENTS OF ALL THE FAILS

+*print_filtered_result.sh* : FOR PRINTING THE FILTERED TEST RESULT ACCORDING TO TEST PART (STD_OUT,ERR,ETC)

+*print_filtered_result_n_testfile.sh* : FOR PRINTING THE FILTERED TEST RESULT ACCORDING TO TEST PART (STD_OUT,ERR,ETC) AND THE TESTFILE CONTENTS.

 <h2 align=center>USEFUL COMMANDS</h2>